Milk substitute: Non-dairy milks

+Lupine milk is made from seeds of Lupinus mutabilis and contains 56% more protein than dairy milk.

 Some milk substitutes use cereal grains instead of nuts or legumes.
 Oat milk is a relatively recently developed plant-based milk substitute.
 Different preparations are available for either direct consumption or to use in coffee.
 Oat milk has a smooth oatmeal flavour and is often supplemented with calcium and vitamins to be a viable vegan mammalian milk replacement.
 Oat milk is marketed as an environment-friendly alternative to almond milk.
 Rice milk is mostly used for baking because of its sweet taste, but in case of a nut or soy allergy a grain milk processed from rice may be preferable.
 When fortified, this milk can be a source of calcium, vitamin B12, and vitamin D2.
 In spite of its low allergenic potential, it's sometimes medically necessary to limit or avoid rice milk.
 Due to the levels of inorganic arsenic in rice milk, the UK's Food Standards Agency recommends against feeding it to infants, toddlers and young children.

-Popular seed-derived milk substitutes include Hemp milk and Flax milk.
-They are made by grinding seeds with water, which are then strained to yield a nutty creamy flavored milk.
+Popular seed-derived milk substitutes include hemp milk and flax milk.
+They are made by grinding seeds with water, which are then strained to yield a nutty, creamy flavored milk.
 Hemp milk is naturally rich in protein and amino acids.
 Chia milk and quinoa milk are also commercially available but these are less commonplace as they are considerably newer developments.

 In yeast-derived milk products, sugar is mixed with yeast and the resulting fermentation process creates the whey and casein proteins (which are identical to those found in milk).
 This is then combined with plant-based sugars, fats, and minerals to reproduce the milk, which can then be used like regular milk, including cheesemaking.
 Milk substitutes produced in this way do not require the use of animals and compared to regular milk production are more efficient, produce fewer greenhouse gases and utilize less land (as no animals need to be fed, medicated, impregnated, milked, and slaughtered when no longer productive).